tlswg/tls13-spec/draft-ietf-tls-tls13.md

 HelloRetryRequest MUST NOT contain any extensions that were not first offered by the client in its ClientHello.

-Upon receipt of a HelloRetryRequest, the client MUST first verify that the selected_group field corresponds to a group which was provided in the "supported_groups" extension in the original ClientHello.
-It MUST then verify that the selected_group field does not correspond to a group which was provided in the "key_share" extension in the original ClientHello.
-If either of these checks fails, then the client MUST abort the handshake with a fatal "illegal_parameter" alert.
+Upon receipt of a HelloRetryRequest, the client MUST verify that the extensions block is not empty and otherwise abort the handshake with a fatal "decode_error" alert.
 Clients SHOULD also abort with "unexpected_message" in response to any second HelloRetryRequest which was sent in the same connection (i.e., where the ClientHello was itself in response to a HelloRetryRequest).

-Otherwise, the client MUST send a ClientHello with an updated KeyShare extension to the server.
-The client MUST append a new KeyShareEntry for the group indicated in the selected_group field to the groups in its original KeyShare.

-Upon re-sending the ClientHello and receiving the server's ServerHello/KeyShare, the client MUST verify that the selected NamedGroup matches that supplied in the HelloRetryRequest and MUST abort the connection with a fatal "illegal_parameter" alert if it does not.
+Otherwise, the client MUST process all extensions in the HelloRetryRequest and send a second updated ClientHello.
+The HelloRetryRequest extensions defined in this specification are:

+- cookie [{{cookie}}]

+- key_share [{{key-share}}]

+Note that HelloRetryRequest extensions are defined such that the original ClientHello may be computed from the new one, given minimal state about which HelloRetryRequest extensions were sent.
+For example, the key_share extension causes the new KeyShareEntry to be appended to the client_shares field, rather than replacing it.

 ##  Hello Extensions